 In Shanghai: Xiao long bao, soup dumplings traditionally stuffed with either pork or crab, literally melt in your mouth.
 A great lunch selection is offered at Din Tai Fung Restaurant’s several locations.

 Xi’an.
 It’s got more than the army of terra-cotta warriors.
 Xi’an was modern China’s first capital city and the end of the mighty Silk Road.
 So there’s tons to see, like the vibrant Islamic Quarter and the Shaanxi History Museum, without a doubt one of China’s best.

 Pingyao.
 This town is authentic but accessible—a rare find in rapidly developing China.
 Located between Beijing and Xi’an, the village is a lovely place to just wander.
 Your home base can be the charming Jing’s Residence.

-In Beijing: The Ming tombs.
+The Ming tombs in Beijing.
 Unless you’re an expert in Chinese history, your time can be better used.
-Plus a visit here will restrict which part of the Great Wall you can visit.
-Instead of visiting the tombs, visit the wall from a less-visited section, such as Jinshanling.
+Plus, a visit here will restrict which part of the Great Wall you can visit.
+Instead of visiting the tombs, explore the wall from a less-visited section, such as Jinshanling.